pdcavanagh/100-days-of-code/log.md

 **Today's Progress**: Completed a coding exercise solving a permutations of palindrone problem; progress on twitch app: added link to twitch stream when channel is online (generalized so that the js creates the elements for any username channel)

 **Thoughts:** Lately, I've been beginning my nightly sessions with a warmup, either a Project Euler problem or a problem from Cracking the Coding Interview book, and then moving on to my design and development work.
 This is a really nice balance of refining my problem solving and algorithms and then being more creative and research oriented as I build out apps.
 If only there were more time.

+### Day 38: February 9, 2017

+**Today's Progress**: Twitch app: Wrote general functions to make API calls and generate HTML.
+Functions take username, returns user ID, then checks status of streams for that user and generates HTML with user logo and status of stream.